hebaayman1/hebaayman1/README.md

 <!-- <a href="YOUR_PORTFOLIO">
 <img src="https://img.shields.io/badge/Portfolio-000000?style=for-the-badge&logo=vercel&logoColor=white"/>
 </a> -->

 </p>

 ---

-> *"Building software that is clean, scalable, and makes a difference."* 🚀
+> *"Building software that is clean, scalable, and makes a difference — while exploring the power of data and AI."* 🚀